kundanray1/inspectai-backend/README.md

 - Expose your webhook endpoint as `POST /v1/billing/webhook` (or `/api/billing/webhook`) when registering the Stripe CLI webhook listener.
 - When `RABBITMQ_AUTO_START=true`, the API will attempt to run `docker compose up -d rabbitmq` on boot if the broker is unreachable.
 - Set `OLLAMA_URL` to the host running your local Ollama models; both schema extraction and inspection generation use the configured models.
+- Inspection workers can be started with `yarn worker:inspection` (development) or via PM2 (`inspection-worker` app, two instances by default).